matteothebrave/adv7-feed/README.md

 - Check the actual hour / date of comment; <br>
 - You will not be allowed to publish if there isn't any content; <br>
-- You can (Like) and (Dislike) comments if you want ([i]1 per user[/i]) <br> Be free to enjoy the design and the app, which was made with love and perseverance.
+- You can (Like) and (Dislike) comments if you want ([i]1 per user[/i]) <br>

 Upcoming Features: